ranger6/ca/tools/README.md

 ## CA versus consumer tools (TODO)

 Certain tools make life easier for certificate consumers: for example, generating certificate requests and building bundles.
 Other tools are strictly for CA administrators.
 As of now, all the tools are in the same repo.
 It should be easier to make the consumer tools separately available (e.g. published with the registry).

-## Key tool dependencies

-The tools rely on the standard, usual unix utilities (nothing special to install).
-As well, `openssl` must be present or installed.

-There are two very small programs that must be present:

-* ftop -- converts a fully qualified domain name to a filesystem path, reversing order
-* urlencode -- converts a raw url string (without a query) to an escaped version

-These commands, written in `go`, are available on github at [ranger6/ftop](https://github.com/ranger6/ftop) and  [ranger6/urlencode](https://github.com/ranger6/urlencode).
-They should be downloaded, compiled, and installed (i.e. on your PATH).

 ## Remote vs. local registries